carlitoxe/my-store/README.md

 # my-store

 Project from: Backend with Node.js: API REST with Express.js.
-[Platzi Course](https://platzi.com/cursos/backend-nodejs/)
+[Link to the Platzi Course](https://platzi.com/cursos/backend-nodejs/)

 ## Run